korningf/cso-git/README.md

 Add MSYS2 MinGW64 standard development tools (GNU autotool, glibc, gcc, etc).

-# Configuration
+# Preparation

 To get pacman working we to add the gpg key for the git-sdk-64 distribution in the keyring.

-It turns out it has the same author and the same key as the git-for-windows distribution.
+It turns out it has the same author and the same key as the git-for-windows distribution!

 ```bash